Hero of Labour (North Korea): Specifications

-Hero of Labor is the highest title of honor of North Korea.
+Hero of Labour is the highest title of honour of North Korea.
 It is also the highest decoration of the country overall.
-Immediately below it are the Order of Kim Il-sung and Kim Il-sung Prizes.
 Along with the title a gold medal is awarded.
 The medal features the hammer and sickle on a five-pointed star.
+Immediately below it are the Order of Kim Il Sung and Kim Il Sung Prizes.
 It is awarded independently of the similar award of Order of Korean Labour.

+If someone is awarded it twice, they become a "Double Labour Hero" (2중 로력영웅).

 History

-Hero of Labor was probably scheduled to be established in the summer of 1950, but the breaking up of the Korean War halted the plans.
+Hero of Labour was probably scheduled to be established in the summer of 1950, but the breaking up of the Korean War halted the plans.
 Only when the war reached a stalemate along the 38th parallel did the government have time to concentrate on its awards system.
-Hero of Labor was promulgated on 17 July 1951 and it became the highest civilian award of the country.
+Hero of Labour was promulgated on 17 July 1951 and it became the highest civilian award of the country.
 The title is based on its Soviet equivalent, Hero of Socialist Labour.

-It was initially promulgated as Korea Hero of Labor, using the Korean word Choson (조선).
-This set it apart from the related Order of Labor whose full name was "Korean People's Republic Order of Labor".
+It was initially promulgated as Korea Hero of Labour, using the Korean word Choson (조선).
+This set it apart from the related Order of Labour whose full name was "Korean People's Republic Order of Labour".
 This is likely because North Koreans copied every detail of the decorations of the Soviet Union, some of which featured the longer name of the country, "Soviet Union", and others simply "Soviet".

-During the war, 16 people were decorated Labor Heroes.
-Once the war was over, surprisingly, Kim Il-sung was not awarded the title.
+During the war, 16 people were decorated Labour Heroes.
+Once the war was over, surprisingly, Kim Il Sung was not awarded the title.
 He received one only on 7 September 1958, probably because he had consolidated his position in power following the 1956 attempted coup d'état known as the August Faction Incident.
-Kim Jong-il was never awarded one, leading observers to conclude that the prize did not have much political value at least at that time.
+Kim Jong Il was never awarded one, leading observers to conclude that the prize did not have much political value at least at that time.

 In more recent times, it has been habitually awarded to mothers who have given birth to exceptionally many children.